PISA

 4.1 What are Plausible Values?

 In the PISA dataset, the outcomes of student tests are reported as plausible values, for example, in the variables of the science test (PV1SCIE, PV2SCIE, PV3SCIE, PV3SCIE, and PV5SCIE).
-It might seem counter intuitive that there are five values for a score on a test.
+It might seem counter intuitive that there are five or ten values for a score on a test. (note PISA published five plausible values before 2015, when they increased the number of plausible values to ten)

 Plausible values (PVs) are a way of expressing the error in a measurement.
 The number of questions in the full PISA survey is very large, so students are randomly allocated to take a subset of questions (and even then, the test still takes two hours!).
 As no student completes the full set of questions (only 40% of students even answer questions in reading, science and mathematics OECD (2014)), estimating how a student would have performed on the full question set involves some error.
 Plausible values are a way of expressing the uncertainty in the estimation of student scores.